-If you purchase the WellBe Medical Alert PLUS system, I recommend setting up the Smart Speaker first.
+If you purchase the WellBe Medical Alert PLUS system, I recommend setting up the smart speaker first.
 In the WellBe box, I found the power cord to plug in the device.
-Initially, I set it up in my basement, but don't make my mistake!
+Initially, I set it up in my basement, but don't make that mistake!
 I quickly found out that a basement isn't an ideal spot for WellBe.
 It needs to be by a window to get a strong 4G signal for calls.
-It will also use the cellular connection as a backup if your Wi-Fi is out.
+It will also use the cellular connection as a backup if your Wi-Fi connection is lost.

 After I plugged in the WellBe near a window, I downloaded the WellBe Virtual Assistant app from the Apple App Store to complete the setup.
 Once that was done, I pressed the power button on the WellBe Smart Speaker for three seconds.
 It took a minute to turn on; I knew it was on when the lights on the top of the speaker began flashing.